-A midterm exam will be administered in lecture on March 2.
-This exam will include multiple choice and true-or-false questions, and will require you to be familiar with material covered in the assigned readings, in lectures, and in labs.
+A midterm exam will be given in lecture on February 28.
+It will include multiple choice, trueor-false, and short-answer questions, and it will require you to demonstrate your comprehension of material covered in the assigned readings, in lectures, and in labs.
+Further information will be provided in advance of the test.